pquiring/javaforce/readme.txt

 Maven
 -----
-The Maven repo is used to download dependancies using ant tasks.
+Ant tasks are used to download dependancies and upload projects to Maven Central.
-The mvn tool is currently not required.
+The mvn tool is not required (way too complex).
-A pom.xml is supplied for JF but is missing dependancies for now, the minimum is included to create deployment artifacts.
-Use ant task deploy instead of using mvn.
+A minimal pom.xml is required to upload projects to Maven Central (sonatype).

 Graal Support
 -------------